Medium ground finch

 The medium ground finch (Geospiza fortis) is a species of bird in the family Thraupidae.
-It is endemic to the Galapagos Islands.
+It is endemic to the Galápagos Islands.
 Its primary natural habitat is tropical shrubland.
 One of Darwin's finches, the species was the first which scientists have observed evolving in real-time.

-The population of medium ground finches has been experiencing inbreeding depression due to small population numbers.
-Inbreeding depression occurs when there is a decrease in fitness due to individuals mating with genetic relatives.
-Typically, this leads to a loss of genetic diversity and a reduction in heterozygosity.
+Many studies and research have been conducted on medium ground finches: there are the most famous studies conducted by Charles Darwin and more recent studies conducted in relation to the changes revolving around the medium ground finches due to natural selection.
+Due to an increase in urbanization on the Galápagos Islands, droughts and climate change, character displacement, changes in the finch's habitat and range, inbreeding and nesting, parasites, and viruses, medium ground finches have gone through changes.
+Changes that have been observed are beak size, behavior in feeding, behavior in inbreeding, behaviors in nesting, antibody development and more.
+The changes in the Galápagos Islands are factors that affect the medium ground finches.

 Description

-Like the other members of its genus, the medium ground finch is strongly sexually dimorphic; the female's plumage is brown and streaky, while male's is solid black, with white tips to the undertail coverts.
+Like the other members of its genus, the medium ground finch is strongly sexually dimorphic; the female's plumage is brown and streaky, while the male's is solid black, with white tips to the undertail coverts.
 The bird measures 12.5 cm in length—which falls between the lengths of the small and large ground finches.
 The bill of this species is quite variable in size, though the length of the upper mandible is always greater than the depth of the bill at its base.
 The wing shape, on average, seems to change with ecological shifts.
 Different selective pressures act on the wing shape of the finches, such as natural and sexual selection.
 The males have shorter, rounder wings, which help with maneuvering around a female during sexual displays.

 Evolution

+The Galápagos Islands are famous for plant and animal life; they are also famous due to the studies conducted by Charles Darwin, which led to the development of his theory of evolution by natural selection.
+The Galápagos Islands have now changed and has been an area of rapid urbanization.
+These changes have caused an impact to the life on the island.
+Since the 1990s, Galápagos tourism has increased by 9.4% per year and resident populations have increased by about 6.4% per year.
+Rural areas on the islands, which were privately owned, had wetlands suitable for agriculture.
+This agriculture brought about invasive plant species, which included guava, passion fruit, etc. The urban areas had more human activity like roads, shops, and pollution.
+This area brought invasive species to the island like fire ants, black rats, etc. With these changes in the environment, medium ground finches with short/stubby beaks adapted due to the seeds and food preferences.